rees047/movie-client/README.md

+# MOVIE-API CLIENT
-MOVIE-API
+MOVIE-API CLIENT

-This project is made as the face or client view of the movie-api app This will be made using react library.
+**DESCRIPTION:** This project is made as the face or client view of the movie-api app

 Registered users will have to login to able to see the movie database.
 Unregistered users will have to make an account to be granted access.